Helmcken Falls: Winter viewing

 Most tourists see Helmcken Falls in summer.
 A winter visit is worthwhile because the ice cone at the base often grows to 50 m tall and sometimes even higher in very cold snowy winters.
 It has occasionally been seen reaching halfway up the falls.
 The best time to view the ice cone is from late January to the end of February.
 The cone collapses inward sometime during March and some remnants are still visible in June.
 The road is plowed and sanded in winter and volunteers maintain the trails.
 Snow tires are essential and tire chains are recommended as a safety precaution.
 A network of cross-country ski trails starts near Dawson Falls, but there has been no grooming since the winter of 2011–2012.

 Ice climbing

-Helmcken Falls has some of the world's highest graded waterfall ice climbs, most notably, Spray On (W10, 2010), Wolverine (W11, 2011), Interstellar Spice (W12, 2016), and Mission to Mars (W13, 2020).
+Helmcken Falls has some of the world's highest graded ice climbs, most notably, Spray On (W10, 2010), Wolverine (W11, 2011), Interstellar Spice (W12, 2016), and Mission to Mars (W13, 2020).
+Helmcken has been called the Yosemite of ice climbing.